 SMECO has a solar farm, located in Hughesville, which has been generating electricity since November 2012.
 You can see how much energy the solar farm has produced.
 Check out our website: SMECO Solar.

 SMECO has an agreement to purchase power from an affiliate of juwi solar Inc. (JSI), which operates the 10-megawatt (MW) Rockfish Solar facility located in Waldorf.
 The Co-op will purchase all generated energy, capacity, and solar renewable energy credits for 20 years.
 The facility began generating electricity in June 2015.

 The 80-acre solar photovoltaic facility employs single axis tracking technology with approximately 41,000 modules of solar panels.
 The project is expected to generate roughly 21,000 megawatt-hours (MWh) during its first year of operation: enough to power about 1,300 homes annually.
 An average SMECO household uses 1,300 kilowatt-hours (kWh) a month and 15,600 kWh per year.

 Purchasing solar energy is one way SMECO works to fulfill its renewable portfolio obligation, as required by the state, at the lowest cost to its members.
-Utilities are obligated to purchase .7 percent of their load from solar energy resources in 2016; that percentage increases each year until reaching two percent in 2020.
+Utilities are obligated to purchase .7 percent of their load from solar energy resources in 2016; that percentage increases each year until reaching 2.5 percent in 2020.
 Utilities that don’t purchase the required amount of solar energy must pay a penalty.

 SMECO’s Sustainability Position Paper (PDF) lists our goals and accomplishments for environmental leadership and tracks our progress in conserving energy and purchasing power from renewable sources.
 Current legislation sets the renewable energy goal for utilities at 25 percent by 2020 and, of that, 2.5 percent must be solar.